Birka: Destruction

-Björkö Archaeological Site
+Björkö archaeological site

 The exact location of Birka was also lost during the centuries, leading to speculation from Swedish historians.
 In 1450, the island of Björkö was first claimed to be Birka by the "Chronicle of Sweden" (Prosaiska krönikan).

 In search of Birka, National Antiquarian Johan Hadorph was the first to attempt excavations on Björkö in the late 17th century.

 In the late 19th century, Hjalmar Stolpe, an entomologist by education, arrived on Björkö to study fossilized insects found in amber on the island.
 Stolpe found very large amounts of amber, which is unusual since amber is not normally found in lake Mälaren.
 Stolpe speculated that the island may have been an important trading post, prompting him to conduct a series of archeological excavations between 1871 and 1895.
 The excavations soon indicated that a major settlement had been located on the island and eventually Stolpe spent two decades excavating the island.
 After Björkö came to be identified with ancient Birka, it has been assumed that the original name of Birka was simply Bierkø (sometimes spelled Bjärkö), an earlier form of Björkö.

 A significant collection of textiles fragments were retrieved during excavations, mostly from chamber graves.
 Agnes Geijer published the most detailed analysis of this collection in 1938, although her study was based upon only around 5% of the 4800 textile fragments preserved from the site.
 The collection represents a usual variety of different types of textiles showing high quality textiles manufactured by different techniques like tabby and twill.
 Mostly made from wool and flax, the quality of the textiles studied by Geijer ranged from very coarse to fine fabrics with high thread counts that required complicated techniques to create.
 The variety of materials and techniques to make the tablet woven textiles led Geijer to theorize that some of the textiles were imported.
 Geijer also found remains of the three-end twill textile that has not been found anywhere else in Northern Europe.
 Geijer theorized that some of the fragments came from the East, possibly China, due the use of gold and silver wire as well as silk.